PranitThomas/Formula-One-Radio-Natural-Language-Processing/README.md

-# Formula One Radio Natural Language Processing 🏎️
+# Formula One Radio Natural Language Processing : Emotion, Sentiment & Strategy Intent Detection 🏎️

 ## Project Overview
-This project applies Natural Language Processing (NLP) techniques to analyze a corpus extracted from a Formula 1 race radio transcript.
-The goal is to preprocess, analyze, and visualize the textual data using various NLP methodologies.
+This project applies Natural Language Processing (NLP) techniques to analyze team radio communications from a Formula 1 race.
+It includes full text preprocessing, exploratory analysis, **radio sentiment and emotion detection using a fine-tuned BERT model**, and **strategic intent classification using TF-IDF vectorization and Logistic Regression**.

+The goal is to understand not only the structure of the radio messages, but also the **emotional tone** and **strategic content** conveyed during critical moments of the race.

+Beyond analysis, this tool offers **practical utility for the team pit wall**:

+- **Strategic Intent Detection** allows teams to be instantly alerted when a rival driver reports an incoming pit stop, tire degradation, or plans for a strategy shift — enabling quick reactions such as preparing an undercut or responding to a threat.

+- **Emotion and Sentiment Detection** helps monitor when rival teams raise complaints (e.g., gaining unfair advantage), so teams can take immediate corrective actions like giving a position back to avoid penalties.

+By automatically parsing opponent team radios, this tool reduces the cognitive load on race engineers and strategists, helping them focus more on decision-making and less on manually decoding rival communications.

 ## Features
 The project includes the following steps: